jerryhgladinet/docs/admin/source/chapter03.rst

     A tenant is usually mapped to a client of yours, a company or a division of a company.

 The Cluster Server is multi-tenant capable, but can also be used for a single Tenant.
-To add or manage your tenants choose Tenant Manager **(1)** in your Dashboard.
+To add or manage your tenants, choose Tenant Manager **(1)** in your Dashboard.

 .. figure:: _static/image_s4_3_12.png
     :align: center